HotCakeX/Harden-Windows-Security/README.md

 - Allows Windows Defender to download security updates even on a metered connection.

-- Forces Windows Defender to scan network drives, restore points, Emails and removable drives during a full scan, so it will take a while to finish a full scan if you have lots of those Items.
+- Enables Windows Defender to scan network drives, restore points, Emails and removable drives during a full scan, so it will take a while to finish a full scan if you have lots of those Items.

+- Sets the Signature Update Interval to every 3 hours instead of automatically.

+- Forces Windows Defender to check for new virus and spyware definitions before it runs a scan.

+- Makes Windows Defender run [catch-up scans](https://learn.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2022-ps#-disablecatchupquickscan) for scheduled quick scans.
+A computer can miss a scheduled scan, usually because the computer is off at the scheduled time, but now after the computer misses two scheduled quick scans, Windows Defender runs a catch-up scan the next time someone logs onto the computer.

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>